 Since it’s mating season for fireflies, the little bugs light the night sky aglow, looking almost magical in the process—like tiny floating lanterns.
 Japan’s two most common types of firefly are the genji-botaru and heike-botaru, which, for some reason, were named after rival clans during the Heian period.
 Perhaps it has something to do with how the phenomenon of fireflies emitting light is also known as hotaru gassen, or “battle of the fireflies.”

 Tokyo being the urban sprawl that it is, there are already lots of neon lights to make the nights bright, and the city has less nature compared to other parts of Japan.
-That means that there are better places in Japan to see much more fireflies, but fortunately, Tokyo’s still got some relatively well-known firefly events, and here are some of them.
+That means that there are better places in Japan to see fireflies—but fortunately, Tokyo’s still got some decent firefly events.
 Time to whip out your best camera to capture the fireflies in all their glory!

 1. Fussa Firefly Festival

 Where: Firefly Park and the vicinity of Tamagawa Josui’s Ome Bridge (both near Ushihama Station on the JR Ome Line, or Kumagawa Station on the JR Itsukaichi Line), Fussa